 We never saw her again.

 After her arrest, Rexx sank into himself for a long time, doing his work in the lab and in the field without superfluous conversation.
 He ignored messages from his friends, heading straight home at the end of the day.
 There was a time when I thought the real Rexx might never come back.
-I missed her, too, but Amara was a criminal.
+Naturally, I missed her, too.
+I was heartbroken.
+Amara, my best friend, whom I’d slept a foot away from since I was five, was a traitor.
 She’d broken the law—betrayed us and her country.
-I didn’t understand how she could be so selfish, how she could defy the Board without sparing a thought for those of us that she would leave behind.
+I didn’t understand how she could be so selfish, how she could defy The Board without sparing a thought for those of us she would leave behind.

-“Oh, go on then.
-Do your tricks.
-I am perfectly happy sitting here in a pool of fresh water instead of my own sweat for a change.”
+“Oh, go on then,” I replied, splashing water at him.
+“Do your tricks.
+I’m perfectly happy sitting here in a pool of fresh water instead of my own sweat for a change.”
 I tipped my head back into the water and closed my eyes.
 I could feel Rexx watching me, amused.

 As I walked, my mind wandered.
 I hypothesized about what used to take place here.
-There were loops of primitive roadway by the lake, rusted through BBQ grills, and rotten picnic table frames slumped into the earth.
-The skeletal remains of several docks marred the shoreline of the lake.
-I thought back to the time that Rexx and I were first sent out on assignment without a trainer.
+There were loops of primitive roadway by the lake, rusted through grills, and rotten picnic table frames slumped into the earth.
+The skeletal remains of several docks marred the shoreline.
+I thought back to the time Rexx and I were first sent out on assignment without a trainer.
 I remembered our conversation like it had taken place yesterday.
 Our first real conversation, just the two of us, with no one watching or listening.